cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

          Mostly fine tuning and code stabilization (quality release).
 1.4.21   Patch containing also MSVCR71.dll.
 This DLL is used by the current
          OpenSSL library, but not available by default on blank Windows systems.
-1.4.30   Many Bugfixes, slightly enhanced functionality compared to 1.4.2x.
+1.4.30   Many bug fixes, slightly enhanced functionality compared to 1.4.2x.